RizeCrime/linuxblaster_control/README.md

 ## AI Disclaimer

-As much as I enjoyed reverse engineering the protocol and writing the backend, I only have surface level knowledge of egui/eframe and don't much care for GUI design.
+As much as I enjoyed reverse engineering the protocol and writing the backend, I only have surface-level knowledge of egui/eframe and don't much care for GUI design.
 As such, about half of the [UI](src/ui.rs) was written by AI.
-If you see anything wrong with it, please open an issue.
+This README was also beautified by AI.

 ## License